Dansby Swanson Player Props: Cubs vs. Reds

 Dansby Swanson At The Plate

-- Swanson is batting .260 with 12 doubles, a triple, five home runs and 29 walks.
+- Swanson is hitting .264 with 12 doubles, two triples, five home runs and 29 walks.

-- Among qualifying hitters, he ranks 77th in batting average, while his on-base percentage ranks 40th and he is 95th in slugging.
+- Among the qualified batters, he ranks 72nd in batting average, while his on-base percentage ranks 36th and he is 90th in slugging.

-- He has gone deep in 10.2% of his games this year, and 2.3% of his trips to the dish.
+- He has gone deep in 10.0% of his games this season, and 2.2% of his trips to the plate.

-- In 15 games this season (30.6%), Swanson has picked up an RBI, and in five of those games (10.2%) he had two or more.
-He has also driven in three or more of his team's runs in one contest.
+- Swanson has driven home a run in 16 games this season (32.0%), including more than one RBI in 12.0% of his games and producing three or more of his team's runs on one occasion..

+- In 21 of 50 games this season, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.